fnss/fnss/README.md

 ## Usage
 Once the package is successfully installed, you can start using FNSS straight away.
 Look at the documentation and examples for getting started.
+You can find the documentation online on [Read The Docs](https://fnss.readthedocs.io).

 FNSS also provides a `mn-fnss` which can be used to start Mininet with an FNSS-generated network topology.